GlitchyZorua/RetroJBOT-Archive/README.md

 It is highly recommended that you run RetroJBOT on a server running on a Windows 10.
 Windows 8/8.1 Might work, but untested

-Linux is not yet supported, maybe when I find a way, Linux will be supported
+Linux is not yet tested
 # Licensing

 ## GNU AFFERO GENERAL PUBLIC LICENSE